Business Architect Job Description and Achievements

 • Review and analyze existing business models to develop new products and induct new technologies into different segments.

-• Create and maintain effective liaison between various business segments to determine opportunities and showcase ideas as part of an emerging business pipeline.
+• Create and maintain effective liaisons between various business segments to determine opportunities and showcase ideas as part of an emerging business pipeline.

 • Create and implement business architecture models to demonstrate the interoperation of products, systems, and operations inside an organization.

-• Perform analysis to determine business problems resolution and employ process improvement, systems enhancement, and user training initiatives.
+• Perform analysis to determine business problem resolution and employ process improvement, systems enhancement, and user training initiatives.

 • Ensure that all business architecture strategies are based on situational awareness of continually changing business scenarios.